 Here are a few ideas:

-- Spouse or partner: If you are dating a Korean, ask to speak in Korean as much as possible.
-Express your interest in learning the langue, and make an effort to learn at least a new word or two each time you see him or her.
-Speaking Korean with them can improve your vocabulary and speaking ability will quickly shoot up!
+- Spouse or partner: If you are dating a Korean, ask them to speak Korean as much as possible.
+Express your interest in learning the language, and make an effort to learn at least a new word or two each time you see him or her.
+Speaking Korean with them can improve your vocabulary and speaking ability in no time!

 - K-Pop: Download some Korean music and listen to a few songs each day.
 Make it active listening instead of passive by downloading the lyrics and singing along.

-One of the best ways to learn Korean fast is to actually use the words your’e studying.
+If you want to learn Korean fast, it’s important to use the words you’re studying.

-Let’s say that you’re out and about one day, and you realize you want to know the word for “receipt”.
-You look it up in the dictionary on your smartphone, say “영수증” to the cashier, and then go on your way.
+Let’s say that you’re out and about one day, and you realize you want to know the word for “receipt.”
+You look it up in the dictionary on your smartphone, say “영수증 (yeongsujeung)” to the cashier, and then go on your way.

 But we all have busy lives, and it’s hard to do this during the busy parts of your day.

-So instead, make sure you take a screenshot of the word when you look it up in the Korean dictionary.
+So, instead, make sure you take a screenshot of the word when you look it up in the Korean dictionary.
 If you’re afraid of losing track, you can even email them to yourself.